krakenjs/zoid/README.md

 This code updates `this.state.email` every time the user types into the input field.

-Our component can listen for any property updates like so:
+Our component's page can listen for any property updates like so:

 ```html